-Only in the most oppressive regimes in history is the level of violence, lies and abuse presented by US officers and courts tolerated!
+Only in the most oppressive regimes in history is this level of 3rd world justice tolerated!
 The acts of our public officials are unfit for a free people and I will not comply.

-I left home because I refuse to be terrorized.
-It’s more than just refusing to be forced to unlock my phone for a prosecutor, and I don’t consent to a kangaroo trial.
-I’ve been an activist for years, but not because I wanted to be.
-I had a good business and a good life before that started.
-I spoke up because things needed to be said and many of my video have exposed corruption in my now Grant County.
+I left because I refuse to be terrorized.
+It’s more than just refusing to be forced to unlock my phone for a prosecutor and not consenting to a kangaroo trial.
+I’ve been an activist for years.
+But before that, I had a good business and a good life.
+I spoke up because things needed to be said and many of my video has exposed corruption in my now Grant County.
 Some people don’t like my approach and that’s their right.
-But we’re nation founded by men bolder than myself who said they would not tolerate tyranny and warned us to remain bold.
-I was raised to stand up for the abused and to speak out against bullies.
-I even remember Ephrata officers helping me do that.
+But we’re a nation founded by men bolder than myself who said they would not tolerate tyranny and warned us to remain bold.
+I was raised to stand and to speak out against bullies.
+I even remember Ephrata officers helping me do that long ago.
 How times have changed.

 The abuse and murder of those who live free and speak the truth is a theme for our government.

 From the natives, cop watchers, and investigative journalists, to peaceful retirees like the Browns.
 From Ranchers like the Bundy’s and good men like Schaffer Cox, to and the blood of a cowboy in the snow.
 Babies are stolen from their mother’s arms, the dying screams of children in the Waco Massacre, Randy Weavers porch covered in the blood of his wife at Ruby Ridge.
 All at the tender ministrations of people calling themselves the law who to this day are not been held accountable.
 This is not the USA and I will not tolerate it.

 The people in Mexico are generally far more friendly than in the US